FREE Education resources & websites for children

 Online collection of children’s books from bygone eras.
 Read here.

 This site is old and no longer updated and yet there’s so much still available.
 Around 33 languages from French, Spanish, German to Finnish, Urdu and Serbian.
 BBC Bitesize for revision.
-No TV licence required except for content on BBC iPlayer.
+No TV licence is required except for content on BBC iPlayer.
 Main site here.
 Languages here.
 Bitesize here.

 Big History Project